ja0nz/bachelorarbeit/paper.md

  }
 }
 ````
 The new global method `attachShadow` adds a new document root to the `HelloWorld` which has the same properties as a normal, light document object.
-Note that the `shadowRoot` object is marked as **open** which ensures that some events can bubble out and outside JS can reach in the new root.
+Note that the `shadowRoot` object is **marked as open** which ensures that some events can bubble out and outer JS can capture the new root.

 Filling the *shadow DOM* with an `innerHTML`  string is rather impractical.
-To fill a *shadow DOM* with life usually it invites light DOM child nodes nested under the hosting node using a technique called  `slots`.
+To fill a *shadow DOM* with life, it usually pulls light DOM child nodes nested under the hosting node using a technique called  `slots`.

 ### 3.2.1.
 Slots

-Contradicting to the simplified `HelloWorld` example, a *shadow DOM* shouldn't contain dynamic content.
-Changing or interacting with the paragraph node from the example would require nested JS calls querying the hosting node, entering the *shadow DOM* and applying a function.
-Imported JS behavior from third-party libraries in the *light DOM* can't be used inside the *shadow DOM*, too.
+Contradicting the simplified `HelloWorld` example, a *shadow DOM* should not contain dynamic content.
+Changing or interacting with the paragraph node from the previous example would require nested JS calls querying the hosting node, entering the *shadow DOM* and applying a function.
+Imported JS behavior from third-party libraries in the *light DOM* cannot easily reach inside the *shadow DOM*, too.

-That's why the shadowed documents should be more perceived as **static documents** filled and managed solely by the render engine. `Slots` are target areas for *light DOM* nodes used to mark the endpoints in question.
+This is the reason why the shadowed document root should rather be perceived as **static document** filled and managed solely by the render engine. `Slots` are target areas for *light DOM* nodes used to mark the endpoints in question.

 ```html
 > index.html